kady-z/Basic-git-github-commands/README.md

 # Basic-git-github-commands
 All the basic git/GitHub commands are listed here.
+Please check them out